galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >    {: .comment}
 {: .hands_on}

-## Create a data processing pipeline
+## Create data processing pipeline

 We will create a pipeline with **pipeline builder** tool but this time, we just specify the regressor, [gradient boosting regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
 This is an ensemble-based regressor which uses multiple tree-based regressors internally and predicts by taking an ensemble of the predictions.
-The tool will output a zipped file.
+It has good predictive power and it is robust to outliers.
+It creates an ensemble of weak learners (decision trees) and iteratively minimises error.
+One disadvantage which comes from its basic principle of boosting is that it cannot be parallelised.
+The pipeline builder tool will wrap this regressor and returns a zipped file.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >